josdem/hugo/content/techtalk/spring/spring_webflux_server.md

 description = "This post walks you through the process of creating endpoints using Spring Webflux routers."
 +++

 This post walks you through the process of creating endpoints using Spring Webflux.
-Please read this previous [post](/techtalk/spring/spring_webflux_basics) before conitnue with this information.
+Please read this previous [Spring Webflux Basics](/techtalk/spring/spring_webflux_basics) before conitnue with this information.
 We are going to use `@RestController` to serve data from our `PersonRepository`.
 Let's consider the following example:

 ```java
 package com.jos.dem.webflux.controller;